Ogbanji/Aura-L1/README.md

 ## 🚀 Overview

-**AURA-L1** AURA-L1 is a privacy-focused Layer-1 blockchain framework designed to operate as a sovereign Avalanche Subnet.
+**AURA-L1** is a privacy-focused Layer-1 blockchain framework designed to operate as a sovereign Avalanche Subnet.

 Unlike traditional EVM-based subnets, AURA-L1 explores a custom Rust-based execution runtime with support for encrypted transaction flows and privacy-oriented primitives.

-The project focuses on modular design, allowing privacy, governance,and execution components to evolve independently while remaining compatible with the Avalanche ecosystem.
+The project focuses on modular design, allowing privacy, governance, and execution components to evolve independently while remaining compatible with the Avalanche ecosystem.

 ### Core Value Proposition